This article is also available in: Italiano

 Kurds are not “just yazidi and muslim” but inside they can boast several very interesting cults.
 Among these, it is impossible not to mention the Ahl-e Haqq, the faith of the “People of truth”, an interesting derivation of Shiism.

 Ahl-e Haqq, or “People of Truth”

-Yarsanism (another name to define Ahl-e Haqq) was born following the teachings of the Kurdish mystic Sultan Sahak, born in the 14th century and died in the 15th.
-Precisely because of the aura that surrounds the character, it is difficult to obtain reliable details of his life which, however, is reported in part by the Yarsani sources.
+The Ahl-e Haqq (whose faith is also called Yarsanism) are born following the teachings of the Kurdish mystic Sultan Sahak, born in the 14th century and died in the 15th.
+Due to the aura surrounding the character, it is difficult to obtain reliable details of his life which, however, is reported in part by the Ahl-e Haqq sources.
 It appears that his father was a Shiite imam descended from Imam Musa Kazim, a very important figure for this Islamic current; his conception would be legendary in that, like Maria, his mother seems to have been a virgin at the time of delivery.

 Also for this reason, it was proclaimed throughout its life as a direct manifestation of the divine in the world, a concept extremely present in this faith and which is also linked with a cyclical worldview typical of Iranian cults and beyond.

 Mazhariyyat, the avatars of God